 US Army Graduate Program in Anesthesia Nursing (USAGPAN)

-The USAGPAN provides student instruction in a manner that encourages independent thought and critical decision-making.
+The USAGPAN provides instruction in a manner that encourages independent thought and critical decision-making.
 Army nurse anesthetists are often sole anesthesia providers and have to rely on their skills and training in stressful environments.
 The USAGPAN is accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).

 The Army Master of Social Work (MSW) Program